 Besides discussing with the end customers about the design in aim to grasp the opportunities, the Company also has been dedicating itself in studying the key technologies and production capabilities.
-With the coupling of existing mature technologies, the Company has extended the
+With the coupling of existing mature technologies, the Company has extended the technology to multiple compound production process and continued to develop new production processes.
+For example, the waterproof TPR materials, electronic parts such as FPC flexible board, IMR laser spraying production technologies.
+The technologies not only provides customers with diverse and refined choices, but also become the core for saving post processing costs and creating profits.

-2. 2023 Business Prospects
+2. 2024 Business Prospects

+(1) Business strategy

-- (1)Business strategy - 1.
-Increase the production capacity of Vietnam plant and accelerate vertical integration in response to the opportunity of order transfers - 2.
-Introduce the environmentally friendly processes and use environmentally friendly materials to improve the Company's competitiveness as a green industry. - 3.
-Optimize the performance reward system and enhance the readiness of key personnel to strengthen human capital. - 4.
-Effectively implement cost control, and pursue the maximization of shareholders' equity. - (2) Forecast of Sales Quantity and Its Basis
+- i.
+Increase the production capacity of Vietnam plant and accelerate vertical integration in response to the opportunity of order transfers - Introduce the environmentally friendly processes and use environmentally friendly materials to improve the Company's competitiveness as a green industry. - iii.
+Optimize the performance reward system and enhance the readiness of key personnel to strengthen human capital. - iv.
+Effectively implement cost control, and pursue the maximization of shareholders' equity.

+(2) Forecast of Sales Quantity and Its Basis

 The Company took into the account the the overall external environmental changes and future developments in the estimation of future sales volume, based on which, the Company formulates with reference to past business operation, Company's current status and future development trend.
-As the Company does not disclose its 2022 financial forecast, the estimated sales volume shall not be disclosed.
+As the Company does not disclose its 2023 financial forecast, the estimated sales volume shall not be disclosed.

-- (3) Policies on Production and Marketing - 1.
-Continue to improve production process capability and yield, and enhance cost control and inventory management. - 2.
-Actively develop new market applications, expand product width, and maintain the market competitiveness. - 3.
+(3) Policies on Production and Marketing

+- i.
+Continue to improve production process capability and yield, and enhance cost control and inventory management. - ii.
+Actively develop new market applications, expand product width, and maintain the market competitiveness. - iii.
 Continue to expand global product lines and sales regions to reduce the operational risk of excessively concentrated product development.